 Induction Year: 2006

 Bill Lust was born in Minnesota but reared in Old Mexico.
 He attended high school at El Paso High behind such greats as Dick Savitt, Bobby Goldfarb and Edgar Chew.
 He was a doubles finalist (with Rodolfo Gonzales) in the Texas Interscholastic League in 1946 and 1947.
-He continued to play in college as a part of the tennis team at Colgate University in Hamilton, NY where he reached the finals of the Eastern Intercollegiate Tournament in 1950, his senior year.
+He continued to play in college as a part of the tennis team at Colgate University in Hamilton, New York where he reached the finals of the Eastern Intercollegiate Tournament in 1950, his senior year.